metadata-research/yamz/README.md

 Make sure there is a generic type a record and one for www for your domain.

 Certbot will ask you whether you wish to redirect all http traffic to https (removing http access).

-You no longer need the http entry exception in the firewall

-`sudo ufw delete allow 'Nginx HTTP'`